anagha-microsoft/databricks-workshops/iot/Provisioning.md

 ### 4.0.1.
 Provision a HDInsight Kafka cluster
 ### 4.0.2.
 Configure Kafka
 ##### 1. Configure Kafka for IP advertising<br>
 By default, Zookeeper returns the domain name of the Kafka brokers to clients.
 This configuration does not work for DNS name resolution with Vnet peering.
-The documentation at the link wil detail configuring Kafka to advertise IP addresses instead of domain names.
+The documentation steps 1-5, at the link below, will detail configuring Kafka to advertise IP addresses instead of domain names.
 Make the change but do not restart Kafka yet, till you complete the next step.
 [Documentation](https://docs.microsoft.com/en-us/azure/hdinsight/kafka/apache-kafka-connect-vpn-gateway#configure-kafka-for-ip-advertising)
 ##### 2. Configure Kafka listener to listen on all network interfaces
-Refer step 7, to [documentation](https://docs.microsoft.com/en-us/azure/hdinsight/kafka/apache-kafka-connect-vpn-gateway#configure-kafka-for-ip-advertising) configure Kafka listener to listen on all network interfaces.
+Refer step 7, in this [documentation](https://docs.microsoft.com/en-us/azure/hdinsight/kafka/apache-kafka-connect-vpn-gateway#configure-kafka-for-ip-advertising) configure Kafka listener to listen on all network interfaces.

 ### 4.0.3.
 Create a Kafka topic

 ### 4.0.4.
 Install/configure KafkaConnect for Azure IoT Hub

-# 5. Connect the dots - IoT Hub and Kafka
+# 5. Connect the dots - IoT Hub and Kafka, with KafkaConnect